Chairman of the Board, Chief Executive Officer and President

 Mike Jackson’s achievements have been widely recognized by his peers.
 In 2009, Automotive News named Mr. Jackson one of the “Fifty Visionary Dealers” of all time.
 In 2011, Mr. Jackson was named one of the top 50 Global Business Leaders by Fortune Magazine.
 In January 2012, The Detroit Free Press announced that Mike Jackson was awarded the 2011 National Retail Leadership Award by the Detroit Free Press in conjunction with the North American International Auto Show (NAIAS).
 Mr. Jackson has also been recognized as a ten-time member of the Automotive News “All-Star Team” of automotive executives.
 Mr. Jackson serves as trustee for Nova Southeastern University.
 Mike Jackson was named a 2014 recipient of the prestigious Horatio Alger Award, presented to Americans who overcome adversity to achieve success.
 In 2015, Mike Jackson was inducted into Saint Joseph’s University’s Haub School of Business Hall of Fame.

 His business acumen has been recognized beyond the automotive industry, as well.
 In 2014, he began a three-year term as a Director for the Atlanta Federal Reserve Board of Directors, and in November of that year, his role was elevated to vice chair of its board of directors for the U.S. southeast region.
+Most recently, Mr. Jackson was appointed Chairman of the Federal Reserve Bank of Atlanta’s Board of Directors.

 Mr. Jackson is noted as a vocal and compelling advocate for an enhanced energy policy, and in 2010 he was chosen to offer guidance to members of the federal leadership on the future of the U.S. automotive retail industry in a changing economy.
 He has earned a reputation for taking early and bold positions favoring technological advances in automotive engineering, championing the use of fuel-efficient vehicles, hybrids and electric cars.
 He has presented his views on energy policy, U.S. economic policy and domestic policy at the William J. Clinton School of Public Policy, the Association of Metropolitan Planning Organizations, the North American International Powertrain Conference and the NADA OESA conference.
 He is a special contributor to the CNBC, Fox, and Bloomberg business news networks.